Pseudorabies: Disease overview

 The virus is shed in the saliva and nasal secretions of swine infected by the respiratory route.
 Aerosolization of the virus and transmission by fomites also may occur.
 The virus may potentially survive for seven hours in humid air, and it may survive on well water for up to seven hours, in green grass, soil, and feces for up to two days, in contaminated feed for up to three days, and in straw bedding for up to four days.

 Diagnosis is made mainly by virus isolation in tissue cultures, or through ELISA or PCR tests.
 Vaccines are available for swine (ATCvet codes: inactivated, live, plus various combinations).
 The infection has been eradicated in a number of European countries.
 In the United States, the domestic swine population in 2004 was declared free of Aujeszky's disease, though the infection still remains in feral pig populations.

+Pseudorabies virus is split into two genotypes.
+The first genotype is prevalent in North America and Europe but has largely been eradicated.
+The second genotype is prevalent in China.

 Clinical signs

 Respiratory infection is usually asymptomatic in pigs more than two months old, but it can cause abortion, high mortality in piglets, and coughing, sneezing, fever, constipation, depression, seizures, ataxia, circling, and excess salivation in piglets and mature pigs.
-Mortality in piglets less than one month of age is close to 100%, but it is less than 10% in pigs between one and six months of age.
+Neonatal piglets have nearly 100% mortality, but it is less than 10% in pigs between one and six months of age.
+Infection in older piglets causes chronic respiratory issues and growth retardation.
 Pregnant swine can reabsorb their litters or deliver mummified, stillborn, or weakened piglets.
 In cattle, symptoms include intense itching followed by neurological signs and death.
 In dogs, symptoms include intense itching, jaw and pharyngeal paralysis, howling, and death.
 Any infected secondary host generally only lives two to three days.

-Genital infection appears to have been common in a great part of the 20th century in many European countries in swine herds, where boars from boar centres were used for natural service of sows or gilts.
-This disease manifestation has always been asymptomatic in affected pigs, and presence of the infection on a farm was detected only because of cases in cattle showing pruritus on the hindquarters.

-In susceptible animals other than swine, infection is usually fatal, and the affected animals most often show intense pruritus in a skin area.
-Pruritus in Aujeszky's disease is considered a phantom sensation as virus has never been found at the site of pruritus.